Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: INTRODUCTION

-We report a bright entangled photon pair source based on a silicon nanophotonic chip that can distribute entanglement through approximately 66 dB of loss, corresponds to 155 km of deployed optical fiber in a metropolitan network.
-By using a novel edge coupler \cite{du2024demonstration}, the silicon chip is placed in a Sagnac configuration and enables direct observation of entangled photon pairs at a rate of 460,000 pairs/second.
-This off-chip brightness is three orders of magnitude higher than previous reports \cite{wen2023polarization,zhang2019generation}, enabling long-distance entanglement distribution.
+In this work, we present a system-level optimization approach that addresses several challenges.
+This enables silicon photonic chips to operate in a regime previously dominated by bulk-crystal systems.
+We report a bright polarization entangled photon pair source based on a silicon nanophotonic chip that can distribute entanglement through approximately 66 dB of loss, corresponds to 155 km of deployed optical fiber in a metropolitan network.
+By using a novel edge coupler, the silicon chip is placed in a Sagnac configuration and enables direct observation of entangled photon pairs at a rate of between 8,000 to 460,000 pairs per second.
+This off-chip brightness is three orders of magnitude higher prior silicon-based reports \cite{li2017chip,takesue2008generation,suo2015generation,miloshevsky2024cmos,llewellyn2020chip,zheng2023multichip,wen2023polarization,zhang2019generation}.
+The entanglement fidelity is 99.85(6)\% and 97.90(3)\% respectively.

-The entangled photons experience significant chromatic dispersion over the long distance deployed fiber route.
-This is compensated by using a nonlocal dispersion compensation technique \cite{neumann2022continuous,chua2022fine,neumann2021experimentally} that results in an improvement in the coincidence-to-accidentals ratio (CAR) and two-photon interference theoretical fidelity by 32\%.
-This result demonstrates that the CMOS chip sources have competitive performance when compared to sources using bulk nonlinear optics.
+Measuring one photon locally, and transmitting the other over 93 km of deployed fiber (link loss of 40 dB), achieves a count rate of 132 pairs per second with an entanglement fidelity of 93.3(3)\%.
+To mitigate chromatic dispersion over long fiber distances, we implement nonlocal dispersion compensation \cite{neumann2022continuous,chua2022fine,neumann2021experimentally}, improving coincidence-to-accidental ratio (CAR) and fidelity upper limit by 32\%.
+The source can be pumped harder to enable transmission of entangled photons over 155 km of deployed fiber (link loss of 66 dB) at a rate of 0.7 pairs per second, with an entanglement fidelity of 87.6(5)\%.
+This result demonstrates that the CMOS chip sources, can compete with crystal-based systems for long-range quantum networking.

-\section{Results}
+\section{RESULTS}

-\subsection{On-chip entangled photon generation}
+\section{On-chip entangled photon generation}